dmegbert/exampulumi/README.md

 - Branch is `5-add-local-database`
 - AWS Services used: NA (Local Setup)
 - The blog that accompanies this code can be read [on Medium here.](https://medium.com/python-in-plain-english/adding-a-production-grade-database-to-your-fastapi-project-local-setup-50107b10d539)

+### 6) Securely deploying a PostgreSQL database for a FastAPI app in AWS using Pulumi
+- Branch is `6-deploy-pg-database`
+- AWS Services used: VPC, NAT Gateway, RDS, Lambda
+- The blog that accompanies this code can be read [on Medium here.](https://aws.plainenglish.io/securely-deploying-a-postgresql-database-for-a-fastapi-app-in-aws-using-pulumi-602ce95fa90b)